 Sewer service charges, the largest revenue source for NapaSan, are collected from property taxes predominantly in December and April, with direct billing of some customers throughout the year.
-The amount collected for the year to date was as expected, within the normal fluctuations due to changes in annual usage by commercial and industrial customers.
+The amount collected for the first quarter was as expected, within the normal fluctuations due to changes in annual usage by commercial and industrial customers.